Royal Society: 19th century

 The early 19th century has been seen as a time of decline for the society; of 662 fellows in 1830, only 104 had contributed to the Philosophical Transactions.
-The same year, Charles Babbage published Reflections on the Decline of Science in England, and on Some of Its Causes, which was deeply critical of the Society.
-The scientific Fellows of the Society were spurred into action by this, and eventually James South established a Charters Committee "with a view to obtaining a supplementary Charter from the Crown", aimed primarily at looking at ways to restrict membership.
-The Committee recommended that the election of Fellows take place on one day every year, that the Fellows be selected on consideration of their scientific achievements and that the number of fellows elected a year be limited to 15.
-This limit was increased to 17 in 1930 and 20 in 1937; it is currently 52.
-This had a number of effects on the Society: first, the Society's membership became almost entirely scientific, with few political Fellows or patrons.
-Second, the number of Fellows was significantly reduced—between 1700 and 1850, the number of Fellows rose from approximately 100 to approximately 750.
+The same year, Charles Babbage published Reflections on the Decline of Science in England, and on Some of Its Causes, which was deeply critical of the society.
+The scientific Fellows of the society were spurred into action by this, and eventually James South established a Charters Committee "with a view to obtaining a supplementary Charter from the Crown", aimed primarily at looking at ways to restrict membership.
+The Committee recommended that the election of Fellows take place on one day every year, that the Fellows be selected on consideration of their scientific achievements and that the number of Fellows elected a year be limited to 15.
+This limit was increased to 17 in 1930 and 20 in 1937.
+As of 2024, 85 Fellows and 24 Foreign Members are elected each year.
+This had a number of effects on the society: first, the society's membership became almost entirely scientific, with few political Fellows or patrons.
+Second, the number of Fellows was significantly reduced—between the years 1700 and 1850, the number of Fellows rose from approximately 100 to approximately 750.
 From then until 1941, the total number of Fellows was always between 400 and 500.

 The period did lead to some reform of internal Society statutes, such as in 1823 and 1831.
-The most important change there was the requirement that the Treasurer publish an annual report, along with a copy of the total income and expenditure of the Society.
+The most important change there was the requirement that the Treasurer publish an annual report, along with a copy of the total income and expenditure of the society.
 These were to be sent to Fellows at least 14 days before the general meeting, with the intent being to ensure the election of competent Officers by making it readily apparent what existing Officers were doing.
 This was accompanied by a full list of Fellows standing for Council positions, where previously the names had only been announced a couple of days before.
 As with the other reforms, this helped ensure that Fellows had a chance to vet and properly consider candidates.